dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 factors determining that need will change soon, then it could be a waste of energy pursuing that.

-Predicting and understanding is crucial.
+Predicting and understanding change is crucial.
 It means you aren't slogged down by unnecessary battles and that your effort today is worth at least as much as it is tomorrow.
-A corollary to this is that by introducing issues you can force the opposing party to divide their energy, or at least draw it towards a more limited range of their platform ... which can help you predict how they are priortizing their issues.
+A corollary to this is that by introducing issues you can force the opposing party to divide their energy, or at least draw it towards a more limited range of their platform ... which can help you predict how they are prioritizing their issues.
 These techniques really can't be understated.

 Everyone wants to look like they're taking part in slaying whatever dragon is rearing it's head that day.
 Is it really worth the energy?